Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Introduction

 The field of artificial intelligence has recently seen many studies attempting to learn language in an embodied fashion \cite{ng2017hey, heinrich2018interactive, chai2018language, lynch2021language, Akakzia_DECSTR_2021}.
 In this paper, we bidirectionally map language with robot actions by employing three distinct modalities, namely text, proprioception and vision.
 In our robotic scenario, two objects\footnote{Note that, in the left panel of Fig. \ref{fig:nico}, we show all the toy objects for visualisation purposes.
 In all our experiments, there are always only two objects on the table.} are placed on a table as the NICO (the Neuro-Inspired COmpanion) robot \cite{kerzel2017nico} physically interacts with them - see Figure \ref{fig:nico}.
 NICO moves objects along the table surface according to given textual descriptions and recognises the actions by translating them to corresponding descriptions.
-The possibility of bidirectional translation between language and control is given by a paired recurrent autoencoder architecture \cite{yamada2018paired}.
-We have extended this model by the Paired Variational Autoencoders (PVAE) \cite{Oezdemir_2021_ICDL} model, which enriches the language used to describe the actions taken by the robot: instead of mapping a distinct description to each action \cite{yamada2018paired}, the PVAE maps multiple descriptions, which are equivalent in meaning, to each action.
+The possibility of bidirectional translation between language and control was realised with a paired recurrent autoencoder (PRAE) architecture by Yamada et al. \cite{yamada2018paired}, which aligns the two modalities that are each processed by an autoencoder.
+We extended this approach (PRAE) with the Paired Variational Autoencoders (PVAE) \cite{Oezdemir_2021_ICDL} model, which enriches the language used to describe the actions taken by the robot: instead of mapping a distinct description to each action \cite{yamada2018paired}, the PVAE maps multiple descriptions, which are equivalent in meaning, to each action.
 Hence, we have transcended the strict one-to-one mapping between control and language since our variational autoencoder-based model can associate each robot action with multiple description alternatives.
 The PVAE is composed of two variational autoencoders (VAEs), one for language, the other for action, and both of them consist of an LSTM (long short-term memory) \cite{hochreiter1997long} encoder and decoder which are suitable for sequential data.
 The dataset\footnote{\url{https://www.inf.uni-hamburg.de/en/inst/ab/wtm/research/corpora.html}}, which our model is trained with, consists of paired textual descriptions and corresponding joint angle values with egocentric images.
 The language VAE reconstructs descriptions, whereas the action VAE reconstructs joint angle values that are conditioned on the visual features extracted in advance by the channel-separated convolutional autoencoder (CAE) \cite{Oezdemir_2021_ICDL} from egocentric images.
 The two autoencoders are implicitly bound together with an extra loss term which aligns actions with their corresponding descriptions and separates unrelated actions and descriptions in the hidden vector space.